Welcome to today's edition of the Rush 24-7 podcast.

 Do you want to hear four years of that?

-Uh and the uh uh I'm sure the campaigns tried to rein that in after the last time it happened a little over a year ago.
+And I'm sure the campaigns tried to rein that in after the last time it happened a little over a year ago.

 I'm not interested in attacking my opponents, and I believe we should be turning up the heat on the Republicans.

-Okay, now that sounds like a pretty fiery speech to me, yet it was Barack Obama who was credited for uh the fiery speech.
+Okay, now that sounds like a pretty fiery speech to me, yet it was Barack Obama who was credited for the fiery speech.

-But you gotta hear this.
+But you got to hear this.

 This is also Saturday night in Iowa in Des Moines, the 2007 Jefferson Jackson dinner.

-Uh here is Nancy Pelosi's introduction of Barack Obama.
+Here is Nancy Pelosi's introduction of Barack Obama.

-Queen B syndrome, anyone.
+Queen Bee Syndrome anyone.

-Please welcome the next president of the United States.
+fellow Democrats, please welcome the next president of the United States.

 Let's get ready to rumble.